Alirezahr75/Realtime-Data-Processing-Pipeline-using-SparkNLP-Spark-Streaming-and-Kafka/README.md

-# Realtime Data Processing Pipeline using Spark NLP and Kafka
+# Realtime Data Processing Pipeline using SparkNLP Spark-Streaming and Kafka

 ## Project Overview
 This project implements a real-time data processing pipeline using **Apache Spark**, **Kafka**, and **Spark NLP**.
 The pipeline ingests streaming data from Kafka, processes it using NLP techniques to extract meaningful insights, and stores the cleaned data in **Parquet** format for further analysis.